SearocIsMe/stock-screener/readme.md

 - Store filtered results in PostgreSQL and Redis
 - RESTful API for accessing filtered stocks

+## Recent Updates

+- **Rate Limit Handling**: Added robust retry mechanism with exponential backoff for Yahoo Finance API rate limits
+- **API Improvements**: Enhanced `/api/retrieve_filtered_stocks` to properly perform AND operations when multiple timeframes are specified
+- **Data Structure**: Fixed response structure to ensure FinancialMetrics and metaData are consistently at the same level as timeframes
+- **Error Handling**: Improved JSON parsing in `/api/performance_retreat` endpoint to handle special characters and formatting issues

 ## Technical Stack

 - **Backend**: Python